 The requirement of fire-rated façades must be evaluated objectively based on the building usage, fire separation, and risk assessment carried out for the entire building and glazing assembly, and not just as per prescriptive parameters.

 The glazing industry is well aware of the hazards of glazed façades and the commercially available products from various reputed manufacturers such as Saint Gobain, Asahi, and Nohmi.
 Architects and developers need to be made further aware of the same to ensure that the life-safety aspects of high-rise buildings are enhanced and not diminished by the façade.

 Co-Author: S Mridul Naidu (M.Tech.
 IITD)

-Mridul is a project management professional with 8 years’ experience in pre-construction and planning.
+Mridul is a project management professional with 8 years of experience in pre-construction and planning.
 Currently, he serves as a Senior Manager, Planning and Developments at Colliers International.
-Mridul has experience of working on residential, commercial, masterplan and hotel projects as project coordinator.
-Mridul is an architect with masters in construction management from IIT Delhi.
+Mridul has experience working on residential, commercial, masterplan and hotel projects as a project coordinator.
+Mridul is an architect with a master’s in construction management from IIT Delhi.